Mala2/MouDio/README.md

 # Working Principal

-**1. First, I am going to use the TPR54 to turn ON/OFF the system atmega328 [I/O_2] if it is pressed for >2s.
-This module can send either active High/Low signal output as desired.
-I will explain later why I need this specific module.**
+**1. First, I am going to use the TPR54 Touch Sensor Modules to turn ON/OFF the system, if pin [I/O-2] "TAP" it is pressed >2s.
+This module can send  active High signal output to the ATmega328p pin 2 [INT0].**

 [![image](https://github.com/Mala2/Bluetooth-Speaker/blob/main/STL-Files/Pics/TPR54-.png?raw=true)](https://www.azoteq.com/images/stories/pdf/proxsense_gpio_trackpad_datasheet.pdf)

-**2. After waking up, the ATmega328 will send a high signal to turn on the LT3042 (LDO 3V3) to power the Bluetooth Module BT-806 and the TAS5825 circuitry.**
+**2. After waking up, the ATmega328 will send a high signal to turn on the Bluetooth Module BT-806 through pin [8] "Vreg" and the TAS5825 circuitry through pin [A3] "PDN".**

-🔸	**Startup Procedures: [I/O_2] pressed for >2s**
+🔸	**Startup Procedures: [I/O_2] "TAP" pressed for >2s**

-*	The atmega328 wakes up.
+*	The ATmega328p wakes up upon High signal on pin 2 [INT0].

+*	Send a 3V3 high signal to haptic driver to enable the IC.

+*       initialize the LED driver IS31FL3195 to wakeup.

 *	Turn on the haptic driver as an indication for 1s.

+*	Turn on the LED driver to play a motion from left to right as wake up inication.

-*	Turn on the LED driver to reflect the current SOC% of the battery with the help of the fuel gauge.
+*	Turn on the LED driver to reflect the current SOC% of the battery with the help of the fuel gauge MAX17320 and check whether the charger is presnt or not set the LEDs accordingly.

-*	Bring up power supplies to LT3042 (LDO 3V3) and load switch if used.

 *	Send a 3V3 high signal of more than 100ms to Bluetooth Module BT-806 through VREG_IN (PLAY/PAUSE) pin to boot the module, then bring the signal back to low.

-*	Once power supplies are stable, bring up PDN of TAS5825 to High and wait 5ms (Keep in mind PDN is pulled up to 3V3 normally).
+*	Once power supplies are stable, bring up PDN of TAS5825 to High and wait 5ms.

-*	Set the TAS5825 into the HiZ state and enable DSP via the I2C control port.
+*	Set the Amplifier TAS5825 into the HiZ state and enable DSP via the I2C control port.

 *	Wait 5ms at least.
 Then initialize the DSP Coefficient, then set the TAS5825 to Play state.

+*       initialize the charger MAX77961.

 	<br />

-🔸	**Shutdown Procedures: [I/O_2] pressed for >2s**
+🔸	**Shutdown Procedures: [I/O_2] "TAP" pressed for >2s**

-*	Configure the Register 0x03h -D[1:0]=10 (Hiz) via the I2C control port or Pull PDN low.
+*	Configure the Register 0x03h -D[1:0]=10 (Hiz) via the I2C control port and Pull PDN low.

 *	Wait at least 6ms (this time depends on the LRCLK rate, digital volume, and digital volume ramp-down rate).

-*	Bring down power supplies LT3042 (LDO 3V3) and load switch if used.
+*	Send a 3V3 high signal of more than 100ms to Bluetooth Module BT-806 through VREG_IN (PLAY/PAUSE) pin to turn off the module, then bring the signal back to low.

-*	The atmega328 goes to deep sleep, waiting for the next event.
+*	The ATmega328 goes to deep sleep, waiting for the next event.

 	<br />

 🔸	**Charging Procedures:**

-*	Once the charge input is present, the MAX77962 will send an interrupter either through INTB, INOKB pins
+*	Once the charge input is present, the MAX77961 will send an interrupter either through INTB, INOKB pins

 *	Turn on the haptic driver as an indication for 1s.

 *	Display the current SOC% with 4 LEDs with the help of an LED driver as long as the charge input is present.
+Otherwaise, the ATmega328 goes to deep sleep, waiting for the next event.

 <br />

 **3. Once the speaker is ON, the TPR54 is responsible for interacting with Bluetooth Module BT-806 to change the song and volume.
-(Keep in mind that the TAS5825 can also change just volume) through TX/RX UART pin between the atmega328 and Bluetooth Module BT-806 at 115200 rate data.
-For example: Once the atmega328 is connected to BT-806, It can send a command to change the volume.
+(Keep in mind that the TAS5825 can also change just the volume) through TX/RX UART pin between the ATmega328 and Bluetooth Module BT-806 at 115200 rate data.
+For example: Once the ATmega328 is connected to BT-806, It can send a command to change the volume.
 For example,**

 ![image](https://user-images.githubusercontent.com/63622787/149187244-66467fe5-f23c-40f3-abe1-30d0a50c8069.png)

 **And so on.
-Also, if the BAT SOC is low, alert the user with an LED blinking and start the Shutdown Procedures once the BAT is too low to operate the system > 6V or 15%.**
+Also, if the BAT SOC% is low, alert the user with an LED blinking and start the Shutdown Procedures once the BAT is too low to operate the system > 15%.**

 # To Do List

 ♦️ **Need help with software part.**

-✅ 1- Turns the BT806 after turning the 3v3.
+1- After making sure the BT806 is OFF through the commands AT+, Turns the BT806 after turning the 3v3.
 Sending a high signal to Vreg for > 2s upon waking up, then remain Low.
 (OR MOSFET NETWORK)

-✅ 2- If the battery is < 15%, shut down the speaker.
+2- If the battery is < 15%, shut down the speaker if no charging is present.

 ✅ 3- If the battery is <35%, set the MAX volume to be less than 70%.
 In other words, it reduces the volume to not consume more power.
 TAS5825 has register 0x4c and 0x54 (AGAIN or DIGITAL_VOL) to set that.